One way we can have more fun with English and improve our English skills is to learn more vocabulary words!

 So, active use of the new vocabulary words is super important!
 Create your own sentences, try saying them out loud in your own imagined situations.
 You could even create a poem or a song where you’re using the words.
 Perhaps a rhyme will help you remember them.

-How Can I Find New Vocabulary?
+How Can I Find New English Vocabulary?

-Remember that it takes time, persistence, review, and repetition to improve your vocabulary!
+Remember that it takes time, persistence, review, and repetition to improve your English Vocabulary!
 You can actively search for new words on sites like “The Word of the Day.”
 You can find more words by exposing yourself to more English.
 Try reading the news, try listening to songs in English or watching new TV shows.

 Really, our vocabulary acquisition is endless.
 Even native English speakers are constantly learning new words!
 It’s an exciting and amazing journey when you’re building your vocabulary.